jeremehancock/Dev-Dashboard/docs/pizero/README.md

 - Open the `boot` directory and  Put `modules-load=dwc2,g_ether` right after `rootwait` in the `cmdline.txt`

-- Copy the contents of the `pre-setup/boot/` directory from the this project into the `boot` directory.
+- Copy the contents of the `pre-setup/boot/` directory from this project into the `boot` directory.

 - Modify the `wpa_supplicant.conf` file that you copied into the `boot` directory with your WiFi creds.